Katia Malashyna-de Jong

 “With Celigo, it is possible to connect and automate data from a data warehouse without the need for a data engineer,” said Katia.

-More importantly for Katia and that finance team was the reduction in risk posed by the implementation of ad-hoc systems.
+More importantly for Katia (and that finance team) was the reduction in risk posed by the implementation of ad-hoc systems.

 “To me, this is about saving us a lot of capacity and headache by building additional systems controls and reducing financial statements risks,” said Katia.
-“With our previous architecture, we could not demonstrate to our auditors high quality data flows between Sales and Finance, and as a finance leader, I can’t afford that.”
+“With our previous architecture, we could not demonstrate to our auditors high-quality data flows between sales and finance, and as a finance leader, I can’t afford that.”

 “The mission now for my team is to eliminate any points of failure in the architecture.
 I want to draw a company-wide systems architecture.
 Clean up the stack.
 Connect what’s connectable.
 Replace what’s not scalable.
 Make things auditable; that’s my dream.
 I think the whole mission of Celigo marries quite well into my ambitious plans,” she concluded.